inferno-framework/inferno-framework.github.io/docs/getting-started/inferno-cli.md

 ### Complex Scripted Execution

-The `inferno execute_script` CLI command can be used to execute complex Inferno runs from the command line which are specified in a [script configuration file](/docs/advanced-test-features/scripting-execution#creating-script-configuration-files).
+The `inferno execute_script` CLI command can be used to execute complex Inferno runs from the command line which are specified in [script configuration files](/docs/advanced-test-features/scripting-execution#creating-script-configuration-files).
+When running the command, optionally specify the path to a specific configuration file or a pattern identifying multiple scripts to run in serial.
+By default, all `.yaml` files defined under the test kit's `execution_scripts` folder will be executed.

-By default, scripts are executed against the local running Inferno instance (both background services and the test kit must be running).
+Scripts are executed against the local running Inferno instance by default (both background services and the test kit must be running).
 Execution can be performed against a remote Inferno instance by providing the root Inferno url using the `-I` option.
 To reduce the risk of running unsafe commands unintentionally, the `--allow-commands` flag must be passed when the executed script uses `command:` actions to execute separately defined scripts.
 See [Defining, Executing, and Securing Complex Commands](/docs/advanced-test-features/scripting-execution#defining-executing-and-securing-complex-commands) for additional details.

-For example, the following command would run the script defined in file `g10_with_commands.yaml`, including `command:` actions, on the instance of Inferno deployed to [inferno.healthit.gov](https://inferno.healthit.gov/suites):
+For example, the following command would run the script defined in file `execution_scripts/g10_with_commands.yaml`, including `command:` actions, on the instance of Inferno deployed to [inferno.healthit.gov](https://inferno.healthit.gov/suites):
 ```
-bundle exec inferno execute_script g10_with_commands.yaml -I https://inferno.healthit.gov/suites --allow-commands
+bundle exec inferno execute_script execution_scripts/g10_with_commands.yaml -I https://inferno.healthit.gov/suites --allow-commands
 ```

 See [Scripting Suite Execution](/docs/advanced-test-features/scripting-execution) for details on how to